Commercial & Mixed-Use

 An active member of the Urban Land Institute, Sergio sits on the ULI Urban Revitalization Council, which explores new solutions for reinvigorating of cities, neighborhoods, and communities.
 He supports the local arts community and finds inspiration for his own practice as Chair of the Board of Directors for The Clay Studio, a non-profit institution dedicated to promoting and developing the ceramic arts.
-And he also enjoys exploring culture and history at home in the kitchen, curing meats or in the garage, restoring a 1984 his Alfa Romeo Spider, or and on the track racing vintage cars practicing the art of driving fast.
+And he also enjoys exploring culture and history at home in the kitchen, curing meats; in the garage, restoring his 1984 Alfa Romeo Spider; or on the track, practicing the art of driving fast by racing vintage cars.

 Sergio Coscia, AIA, is a registered architect in Pennsylvania, New York, New Jersey, Washington DC, and North Carolina.
 He is an alumnus of the University of Pennsylvania and holds a Master of Architecture degree from the University of Maryland.

-Founding principle and managing partner David Moos keeps CosciaMoos thriving, clients happy, and everything running smoothly.
-He believes in designing solutions--not just buildings--and approaches each project with an open mind and a collaborative spirit.
-David works closely with clients to ensure the firm’s work supports their partners’ vision, their values, and their budget.
+Founding principal and managing partner David Moos keeps CosciaMoos thriving, clients happy, and everything running smoothly.
+He believes in designing solutions–not just buildings–and approaches each project with an open mind and a collaborative spirit.
+David works closely with clients to ensure the firm’s work supports their partners’ vision, their values, and their budgets.
 Through a combination of imagination and foresight, he crafts spaces that improve lives today, while remaining flexible enough to accommodate any unexpected changes tomorrow.

 A fast learner with a good business sense, David co-founded CosciaMoos to create a practice that offers clients the specialized knowledge and experience he gained working at larger firms, with the attention to detail and personal service of a smaller practice.
 His professionalism and expertise in the higher-ed and healthcare sectors have helped CosciaMoos grow from a scrappy startup to a resilient firm with a national presence.